PlayOn Home User Guide.

 Using PlayOn, you can:

-- Watch videos right on your PC in the PlayOn Desktop App (just hit the > Play button)
+- Watch recordings right on your PC in the PlayOn Home App (just hit the > Play button)

-- Cast videos to your TV from the PlayOn Desktop App on your PC.
+- Cast recordings or your personal videos to your TV from the PlayOn Home app

 Navigation – Getting around

-When you first launch PlayOn on your PC, you’ll notice a dashboard on the left hand side and navigation tabs along with top.
+When you first launch PlayOn on your PC, you’ll notice a dashboard on the left-hand side and navigation tabs along the top.

 The dashboard on the left allows you to quickly jump between the various sections of PlayOn.
-You’ll be able to read and delete notifications, manage your show Subscriptions, navigate your personal Media Library, browse your PlayMarks and, of course view and manage your Recordings.
+You’ll be able to read and delete notifications, manage your show Subscriptions, navigate your personal Media Library and view and manage your Recordings.

-PlayOn comes loaded with channels which provide access to a huge library of on-demand videos from a variety of networks and content providers.
+PlayOn Home comes loaded with channels which provide access to a huge library of on-demand videos from a variety of networks and streaming providers.

-Just click on the channels tab at the top of the PlayOn window.
-You’ll see the list of available channels in the navigation window.
+Just click on the Channels tab at the top of the PlayOn Home app.
+You’ll see the list of available channels in the main panel.

 Some channels require you have a login to access some or all of their videos.
-You may already have these logins if you subscribe to Netflix, Hulu, MLB.com, any other channel, or have a cable provider subscription.
-To get the best PlayOn experience, you should enter your channel credentials for any channels by clicking on the Edit Channel Settings link in the upper right of the channel listings.
-From here you can enter your credentials, select the default order in which your channels appear by clicking Sort in the bottom right, or remove any channels from PlayOn by unchecking them.
+You may already have these logins if you subscribe to Netflix, Hulu, Disney+, Peacock, HBO Max, etc, or have a cable provider subscription.
+To get the best PlayOn Home experience, you should enter your channel credentials for any channels by clicking on the Edit Channel Settings link in the upper right of the channel listings.
+From here you can enter your credentials, select the default order in which your channels appear by clicking Sort in the bottom right, or remove any channels from PlayOn Home by unchecking them.
 For more details on managing channels, go to Channels.
 Always hit Apply in the bottom right when you make changes.

 Finding a Show or Movie